PatternsTechGit/PT_Fontawesome_Bootstrap/README.md

 ```
 <font size="5" color="grey">**Step 3**</font>

-Add buttons to confirm bootstrap is working.
+Add buttons in app.component.html to confirm bootstrap is working.
+Here btn-primary,btn-secondary,btn-success are the bootstrap classes, where as 'ml-5' is used for bootstrap margin left.

 ```javascript
 <div class="container">